 Minimising the spread of the virus will remain important in ensuring the overall protection of public health.
 The same considerations that apply to studio staff also applies to studio users.
-Home working should remain the default position until Scottish Government advice changes.
+Home working should remain the default position until our advice changes.
 Only those who cannot carry out their work at home should plan to use studio facilities.

 As a minimum it is expected that:

 - health factors must be considered by anyone planning to use a studio facility.
 Users who live in vulnerable or shielded households must only use studio facilities when new safe working environment measures have been fully tested and a return to onsite work is consistent with individual medical advice

 - studio users take account of travel-to-work considerations in phasing a restart, particularly those who may rely on public transport – see Transport Scotland advice pages